Kyūjō incident: Decision to accept the Potsdam Declaration

 On 26 July 1945 (Berlin time), the Potsdam Conference issued a declaration on the terms for the surrender of Japan.
 When the Potsdam Declaration was received in Japan over shortwave, the Minister for Foreign Affairs Shigenori Tōgō brought a copy to the Emperor of Japan, Hirohito.
 After going over the declaration point by point, the emperor asked Tōgō if those terms "were the most reasonable to be expected in the circumstances".
 Tōgō said that they were.
 The emperor said, "I agree.
 In principle they are acceptable."
 In late July, however, the other ministers were not ready to accept the declaration.

 On 9 August 1945, the Japanese government, responding to the atomic bombings of Hiroshima and Nagasaki, to the declaration of war by the Soviet Union and to the effective loss of the Pacific and Asian-mainland territories, decided to accept the Potsdam Declaration.
 On the same day the Supreme Council for the Direction of War opened before the Japanese Imperial court.
-In the council, Prime Minister Kantarō Suzuki, Navy Minister Mitsumasa Yonai, and Minister for Foreign Affairs Shigenori Tōgō suggested to Hirohito that the Japanese should accept the Potsdam Declaration and unconditionally surrender.
+In the council, Prime Minister Kantarō Suzuki, Navy Minister Mitsumasa Yonai, and Minister for Foreign Affairs Shigenori Tōgō suggested to Hirohito that the Japanese should accept the Potsdam Declaration and surrender unconditionally.

 After the closure of the air-raid shelter session, Suzuki mustered the Supreme Council for the Direction of War again, now as an Imperial Conference, which Emperor Hirohito attended.
 From midnight of 10 August, the conference convened in an underground bomb shelter.
 Hirohito agreed with the opinion of Tōgō, resulting in the acceptance of the Potsdam Declaration.
 Subsequently, the Japanese envoy to Switzerland and Sweden communicated the decision to the Allies.